Keto Banana Walnut Bread may seem like an oxymoron, but I promise, this loaf will not end the world any time soon.

 Add sugar-free chocolate chips

-Add 1/2 tsp vanilla extract
+Add ½ teaspoon vanilla extract

 Replace chopped walnuts with chopped pecans